Kuuuube/food/README.md

 # Food

-A repo for easily sharing recipes I've tried.
+A repo for easily sharing recipes I've tried and approve of.
 Running a custom SSG and markdown renderer.

 View at https://kuuuube.github.io/food/.